 Prepare for the top interview questions you can expect in your job interview.
-Use the sample interview answers to be ready with winning interview answers to these frequently asked interview questions.
+Be ready for:

 How would your co-workers describe you?